 Daily Bible Devotions: Which Is Greater in Your Heart, God or the Temple?

 By Lin Lin

 So, what kind of people are those who honor God as great?
 I thought of Job.
-When all his children died and all his properties were taken from him, grieved as he was, he didn’t sin with his lips against God but still extolled His name.
-Job said, “the LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21).
+When all of his children died and all of his properties were taken from him, grieved as he was, he didn’t sin with his lips against God but still extolled His name.
+Job said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
 Job had a place for God in his heart.
 For Job, his sheep and cattle, wealth and children couldn’t compare with God, because God was the only One in his heart.
 Job could honor God as great in his heart, so he received greater blessings from God after he underwent the trials.
 Peter was another example.
 As he followed the Lord Jesus, he carefully obeyed His voice and acted in accordance with what He demanded.
 At a critical time, when the soldiers tried to seize the Lord Jesus, Peter rushed over and cut off a soldier’s ear, disregarding his own life to protect the Lord Jesus.
-From this I saw Peter loved the Lord more than himself, which cannot be reached by ordinary people.
+From this, I saw Peter loved the Lord more than himself, which cannot be reached by ordinary people.
 Peter’s actions gained the Lord’s approval.
-Therefore, the Lord Jesus gave the keys toto Peter and entrusted him with the heavy responsibility of shepherding the churches.
+Therefore, the Lord Jesus gave the keys to the kingdom of heaven to Peter and entrusted him with the heavy responsibility of shepherding the churches.

 What Is the Implied Meaning of Jesus Coming out of the Temple and Working on the Sabbath?

 Why Did the Lord Jesus Work on the Sabbath?

 Our website offers youresources such as articles and gospel videos related to Jesus’ , the , and more.
 If you have any questions in your belief, feel free to contact us.